Margery Bailey: Career

+Personal life

 From 1939 to 1963 she lived at 559 Kingsley Avenue, Palo Alto, California, with her companion, Dr. Margaret Lamson.
 The house is now an historical landmark.
 Lamson was the sister of Stanford executive David Lamson who was accused of killing his wife, Allene, in 1933.
 He was sentenced to be hanged at San Quentin, but a team of Stanford colleagues, including his sister Margaret, stepped in to form the Lamson Defense Committee.
 The group included poets Yvor Winters and Janet Lewis and criminologist E.O.
 Heinrich.
 They managed to overturn the verdict.

+Death and legacy

 Margery Bailey died on June 17, 1963, at age 72.

-Legacy

 Stanford University endows the Margery Bailey Professorship in English.

 The Bailey Lounge, located in the Liliore Green Rains Houses, a graduate housing complex at Stanford, is named after her.

 The Margery Bailey Renaissance Collection at Southern Oregon University's Hannon Library.